(Download my FREE eBook ‘The Basics of Investing in the Stock Market of Nepal’.)

 If you have invested in IPOs, you probably have a Demat account in your name.
-A Demat account is an account to store your shares, just like a bank account is an account to store your money.
+A Demat account is an account to store your shares, just like a bank account stores your money.
 It is compulsory to have a Demat account to invest in the stock market.
-To open a Demat account, you can go to any of the companies that are licensed by SEBON as a Depository Participant (DP).
+To open a Demat account, you can go to any of the companies licensed by SEBON as a Depository Participant (DP).
 Usually, banks, merchant banks, and stockbrokers are licensed to open a Demat account for their clients.
 These companies will take a certain fee for opening your Demat account.
-The DP will provide you with your Demat account number (also known as BOID) and MeroShare credentials.
+Then, the DP will provide you with your Demat account number (also known as BOID) and MeroShare credentials.

 It is quite obvious that you need money to buy shares.
-A bank account will be linked with your Demat account, MeroShare account, and stockbroker account.
-If you are purchasing an IPO, the amount will be automatically deducted from your bank account, which you have linked with your Demat/MeroShare account.
+Therefore, you must link your bank account with your Demat account, MeroShare account, and stockbroker account.
+If you purchase an IPO, the amount will be automatically deducted from your bank account, which you have linked with your Demat/MeroShare account.
 In the secondary market, however, you can pay your broker from any of your bank accounts.
 A bank account is also required when you receive cash dividends.
 The dividend amount will be automatically credited to your respective bank account.

 How To Invest In The Secondary Stock Market of Nepal?

 Follow these steps to start investing in the secondary market of Nepal.

 The first thing you need to do is pick a stock that you are interested in buying or selling.
 Then, you need to find out the current trading price of that stock.
 You can do that in the market depth section of the NESPE website or that of the TMS.
 You can also see the number of stock orders (quantity) that the buyers and sellers place for that particular stock.